Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-types.md

   <title>Constellation Network automation with nodectl</title>
   <meta
     name="description"
-    content="nodectl installation of on a new Node - Introduction" />
+    content="nodectl installation of on a new node - Introduction" />
 </head>

 ## Introduction

-The following documentation will help guide a new Node Operator understand the differences between turning a newly created VPS into a Constellation Network Validator Node with the use of `nodectl`.
+The following documentation will help guide a new Node Operator understand the differences between turning a newly created VPS into a Constellation Network validator node with the use of `nodectl`.

 There are three options:
 1. [normal](#normal-install) (nodectl)